undanimesociety/undanimesociety.github.io/README.md

+HOWTO:
-Update showings by adding to the top of AniHist.csv
+- Update showings by adding to the top of AniHist.csv

 TODO:
 - convert old news (archive.html) into similar format as showing.html for dynamically loaded content